MatthieuLemoine/push-receiver/README.md

 A library to subscribe to GCM/FCM and receive notifications within a node process.

-For [Electron](https://github.com/electron/electron), you can use [electron-push-receiver](https://github.com/MatthieuLemoine/electron-push-receiver) instead which provides a convenient wrapper.

-See [this blog post](https://medium.com/@MatthieuLemoine/my-journey-to-bring-web-push-support-to-node-and-electron-ce70eea1c0b0) for more details.

 ## When should I use `push-receiver` ?

 - I want to **receive** push notifications sent using Firebase Cloud Messaging in an [electron](https://github.com/electron/electron) desktop application.